 MXview uses the client-server model.
 You will need to install the MXview server on a Windows computer connected to the network(s) that are to be managed.
-After installing MXview, the network can be managed with Chrome, Firefox, or Microsoft Edge (version 79+), without installing additional software.
+After installing MXview, the network can be managed using Chrome, Firefox, Microsoft Edge (version 79+), or Internet Explorer 11, without installing additional software.